OCFL/extensions/docs/NNNN-schema-registry.md

 Authors: P. Cornwell, D. Granville
 Minimum OCFL Version: 1.0
 OCFL Community Extensions Version: 1.0
-Extension Version: 0.1
 Obsoletes: n/a
 Obsoleted by: n/a

 ## Overview
 An OCFL object will typically contain metadata serialised in JSON or XML files.
-These must currently conform to one or more schemata referenced as external JSONSchema/XSD/DTD files.
+These nominally conform to one or more schemata referenced as external JSONSchema/XSD/DTD files.

-In order for an OCFL root to represent a self-consistent repository, the specific versions of each schema referenced must be available in order to validate the content of OCFL objects.
+In order for an OCFL root to represent a self-contained repository, the specific versions of each schema referenced must be available in order to validate the content of OCFL objects.
 It is currently assumed that such schemata are maintained independently in external files and remain accessible via URLs.
 However, maintaining a local copy of schemata within the OCFL root is essential where long-term preservation is a goal.
 External online references must not be relied upon in the long-term, due to the possibility of evolution of technical ecosystems and of organizational change.

 This extension stores a single copy of each schema referenced by the content of OCFL objects within the root: it avoids the need to store a copy of schemata redundantly in each OCFL object.
 It also provides a convenient reference point for archive management software and future users inspecting the contents of the OCFL object.